 This refers to the actual charges for capital in the HRA.
-A general determination of the Item 8 debit and credit is issued for 2012/13 onwards.
+A general determination of the Item 8 debit and credit is issued for 2012/13 onwards and was revised with effect from 1 April 2017.
 It is based on notional debt and interest calculated in accordance with the requirement of the determination.